HIV infection STD

 Why the HIV test?

-Not so long ago, an HIV infection led in almost all cases to AIDS, resulting in death.
-Nowadays, an HIV infection can be suppressed for a long time with combination therapy so that you can stay reasonably healthy with HIV.
-It is important to find out quickly.
-The sooner you know if you are infected with HIV, the sooner you can start determining how to treat, for example.
-If you are treated before you become ill, the result will be better than if you only start treatment after you have already become ill.
-If you get there too late you can get AIDS.
-And despite modern treatment methods, this can lead to permanently poorer health.
+Not so long ago an HIV infection led in almost all cases to AIDS, resulting in death.
+Nowadays an HIV infection can be suppressed for a long time with combination therapy so that you can stay reasonably healthy with HIV.
+It is important to catch it quickly.
+The sooner you know if you are infected with HIV, the sooner you can start determining how to start treatment, for example.
+If you are treated before you get sick, the results will be better than if you start treatment only after you have already gotten sick.
+If you get there too late, you can get AIDS.
+And despite modern treatment methods, that can lead to permanently poorer health.

 The HIV test is very reliable.
 The test measures whether there are antibodies formed by the body in the blood.
-In some people these antibodies are formed after just 1 day against the virus, in others it can take longer.
+In some people these are formed after only 1 day against the virus, in others it may take longer.

 There are two known variants of the HIV virus.
-The first virus discovered (HIV-1) is the most aggressive.
-In 1985, a variant of HIV-1 called HIV-2 was discovered in the Western part of Africa.
+The first discovered virus (HIV-1) is the most aggressive.
+In 1985, a variant of HIV-1 called HIV-2 was discovered in the western part of Africa.
 HIV-2 is less aggressive than HIV-1; its course is more benign and slower.
-People infected with HIV-2 have a longer life expectancy on average than people infected with HIV-1.
-This blood test tests for antibodies to both HIV types.
+People infected with HIV-2 have, on average, a longer life expectancy than those infected with HIV-1.
+This blood test tests for antibodies against both types of HIV.

-HIV infection (which can lead to AIDS) is detected if the p24 HIV protein or antibodies to HIV are present (the result is positive).
-Sometimes antibodies are not detected until more than 3 months after infection, because a latent syphilis infection can cause the disease to manifest itself somewhat later, in which case we are talking about a period of up to 12 months.
+An HIV infection (which can lead to AIDS) is shown if the p24 HIV protein or antibodies against HIV are present (the result is then positive).
+Sometimes antibodies are not detectable until more than 3 months after infection because a latent syphilis infection can manifest itself later, in which case we are talking about a period of up to 12 months.

-If the result is positive (infection) you will be contacted by phone.
+If the result is positive (infection), you will be contacted by telephone.

 In the case of a positive result, testing continues automatically with the blot confirmation test.